yeti-platform/yeti/README.md

 # Malcom - Malware Communication Analyzer

-Malcom is a tool designed to analyze a system's network communication using graphical representations of network traffic.
+Malcom is a tool designed to analyze a system's network communication using graphical representations of network traffic, and cross-reference them with known malware sources.
 This comes handy when analyzing how certain malware species try to communicate with the outside world.

 Malcom can help you: